 A shortage of skilled machine operators across New Zealand motivated contractor Mike Hurring to open his own training school in Balclutha.
-The school runs 5-week machine operator courses that cover the book work, training on simulators and real machines, and visits to other crews to watch experienced operators in action.
-The school’s goal is to make sure that students graduate …
+The school runs 5-week machine operator courses that cover …

 Revamping hauler operation to improve safety

-When central North Island contractor Brian Rutgers from Loggabull, decided to refit his old hauler, the first thing he did was ask his experienced operator and foreman for their ideas on what would make the machine work better.
-Their suggestions, which included a sliding cab to improve or remove blind-spots, mean the revamped hauler is now much safer and more …
+When central North Island contractor Brian Rutgers from Loggabull, decided to refit his old hauler, the first thing he did was ask his experienced operator and foreman for their ideas …

 Mental wellbeing resources from Safetree

-Safetree has some forestry-friendly resources to support good mental wellbeing: • Where to get help: Contact details for organisations that can help if people are struggling • Tailgate health cards: Simple fact sheets covering key health issues including depression • Fatigued or Fit for Work: Information on how to identify and prevent fatigue • Vitae Services: Access to discounted counselling …
+Safetree has some forestry-friendly resources to support good mental wellbeing: • Where to get help: Contact details for organisations that can help if people are struggling • Tailgate health cards: …

 Using biomass to take cane trains beyond diesel

 Diesel is impressive.
 Impressive in its abundance, energy density and liquid transportability.
-These unique features have made it ubiquitous to heavy transport and traction in the 20th and 21st centuries.
-This powerful substance now runs the agricultural machinery that feeds 7.5 billion people worldwide and overall, it does the work equivalent to having an extra 50 billion manual labourers on …
+These unique features have made it ubiquitous to heavy transport and traction in the 20th and 21st centuries. …

 NZ’s first hybrid harvester operating

 Mike Hurring Logging & Contracting in Balclutha, has begun operating New Zealand’s first diesel-electric harvesting machine.
-Not only is the machine cheaper to run and better for the environment, it has some great health and safety features.
-Mike’s using this hybrid harvester in a production thinning crew, paired up with a forwarder, and is extracting wood that in the past …
+Not only is the machine cheaper to run and better for the environment, it …

 New zero-emissions truck showcased

 Imagine a truck that only emits water vapor, produces its own electricity onboard and has a range of up to 1 000 km.
-It’s possible with fuel cells powered by hydrogen, and Volvo Trucks has started to test vehicles using this new technology.
-To decarbonize transport, Volvo Trucks already offers battery electric trucks and trucks that run on renewable fuels, …
+It’s possible with fuel cells powered by …

 Self-driving robotrucks rolling onto US freeways

-After lumbering through a gravel parking lot like a big blue bull, one of Aurora Innovation Inc.’s self-driving truck prototypes took a wide right turn onto a frontage road near Dallas.
-The steering wheel spun through the half-clasped hands of its human operator, whose touch may not be needed much longer.
-Fittingly for Texas, these Peterbilts are adorned with a …
+After lumbering through a gravel parking lot like a big blue bull, one of Aurora Innovation Inc.’s self-driving truck prototypes took a wide right turn onto a frontage road near …

 Einride E-Trailer concept unveiled

 Autonomous EV freight company Einride introduced their new E-Trailer concept along with new software and hardware products at its first Einride Mesh technology conference.
-This includes updates to its Saga operating system, the E-Trailer design concept bringing end-to-end payload intelligence along with added overall range (reportedly more than 650km) from its integrated battery, possibly introducing it as early as next …
+This includes updates to its Saga …

 Helping workers recover from addiction

 When Joe* failed a random drug test one Monday he expected to lose his contract.
-But his client Forestry Solutions Group offered him an alternative – sign up to a programme that offered him support to get clean, while undergoing regular drug testing, and would allow him to keep his contract.
-The programme included access to support and counselling, and …
+But his client Forestry Solutions Group offered him an alternative – sign up to a …

 Exciting addition to In-field chipping workshop

 Forest-based biofuels are occupying an increasingly important role in energy supply.
-Conversions of large sale industrial heat plants to renewables, including biomass is ensuring that local forest owners and wood harvesting operations are starting to sit up and really take notice.
-The market and demand are already there.
-It’s increasing and the economics are starting to stack up.
-Aggregating bio-fuel …
+Conversions of large sale industrial heat plants to renewables, including biomass is ensuring that local forest owners and wood …

 A 6.2m electric drone for forest thinning

 Airforestry has been in stealth mode since the start of 2020.
 But now they finally reveal their pioneering technology for forest management.
-“We have been working in secret for almost two years and already have paying customers among Europe’s largest forest owners.
-But now it’s time for our public launch.
-We want to tell you about our concept, which is …
+“We have been working in secret for almost …

 Solid biofuel powered tractors being developed

-A prototype tractor which can run on solid biofuel is being developed for the primary industries by AgLoco®, a start-up company based in Christchurch, New Zealand.AgLoco® is developing advanced steam engines which burn woodchips (dry or wet) to replace diesel tractors on farms and diesel trucks for hauling heavy loads.
-The company is currently building its first fully functional 150hp …
+A prototype tractor which can run on solid biofuel is being developed for the primary industries by AgLoco®, a start-up company based in Christchurch, New Zealand.AgLoco® is developing advanced steam …

 Volvo’s electric truck gets tick of approval

 The first electric Volvo truck on Australian roads is getting a tick of approval from one of the most authoritative voices in the transport industry – a truck driver.
-It follows more than seven months on the road with 6000 kilometres of driving and more than 5200 kilowatt hours.
-Rob Smith has been driving trucks for Linfox for over 17 …
+It …

 Switching from paper to digital communications